ConnorBP/pixel-intelligence/Part4Reflections.md

     - [x] partial or initial implementation started for line and bucket drawing

 ## Extra stuff we did
+- [x] build in support for first class light and dark modes using the modern prefers-color-scheme media query.
+My eyes are saved!
 - [x] Full mobile phone support for drawing and everything
 - [x] More detailed, and elaborate, stable diffusion generation system using style Loras, prompt injection, and stable diffusion
 - [x] share to editor from gallery page